n0vimi00/Price-Tracker/README.md

 ## Current Limitations

 The app is not yet fully functional; some features are still under development.
-Prices cannot yet be saved or fetched from the database (only local edits are possible).
 User interface is still being polished.